Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • Select Text Mode for installation.

-• Performs a remote installation via VNC using the graphical installer.
+• Perform a remote installation via VNC using the graphical installer.

 Procedure 4.3: Change screen resolution for installation